 Sedeno Rodríguez admitted to investigators that a man named "Miggy," known for his involvement in human trafficking from the Bahamas, contacted him in Homestead.

-According to the report, Miggy offered $5,000 to pick up the migrants and transport them.
+According to the report, Miggy offered him $5,000 to pick up the migrants and transport them.

 Villares stated that Sedeno Rodríguez recruited him for the operation, offering him 500 dollars to assist with the transportation.

-Cicilia Rodríguez, for her part, acknowledged that she was the owner of the Toyota Corolla and admitted that she rented the U-Haul following instructions from Sedeno Rodríguez.
+Cicilia Rodríguez, for her part, acknowledged that she owned the Toyota Corolla and admitted that she rented the U-Haul following instructions from Sedeno Rodríguez.

-He also confirmed that the three of them met at Sedeno Rodríguez's house on Friday morning to coordinate the operation.
+It was also confirmed that the three met at Sedeno Rodríguez's house on Friday morning to coordinate the operation.

-The three suspects, all Cuban citizens, were transferred to the Dania Beach Border Patrol station after their arrest and then booked into the Broward County jail.
+The three suspects, all Cuban citizens, were transferred to the Dania Beach Border Patrol station following their arrest and then taken to the Broward County jail.

 According to records, Villares and Sedeno Rodríguez were held at the Federal Detention Center in downtown Miami until this Wednesday.

-Cicilia Rodríguez was not listed in the federal inmate records nor in those of the Broward Sheriff’s Office.
+Cicilia Rodríguez did not appear in the federal inmate records or in those of the Broward Sheriff's Office.

-The case remains under investigation as authorities work to completely dismantle the human trafficking network.
+The case is still under investigation as authorities seek to completely dismantle the human trafficking network.

 Frequently Asked Questions about Human Trafficking in Miami